Groups

 The > (fallback) operator is unique to Luma.
 It evaluates the left side first, and only includes the right side's results if the left side matched zero fixtures.
 This enables graceful degradation across venues with different fixture inventories.

-The all tag is the default if you leave the expression empty.
+The all token is the default if you leave the expression empty.
+It matches every fixture in the venue.

 Next Steps

-With groups and tags defined, you are ready to import tracks and start building your show.
+With groups defined, you are ready to import tracks and start building your show.